Xingzhouliu1987/mattermost-ansible/README.md

 (1) Tables are stored using innodb with file_per_table set.
 (2) Use of MySQL Keyring.
 This activates the keyring_file plugin.

 You can disable/enable encryption for tables by issuing ALTER TABLE ...
 ENCRYPTION= statement against mattermost.
-This playbook does not, by default, encrypt any tables.
-You will have to manually issue ALTER TABLE statements post installation.

 To protect attached files, you will need to configure either full disk or folder encryption on the data folder.
 ---

-### Contributing
+### Current To-Do's
-Please submit pull requests!
-They make my day.
+- install tasks for mysql\

-### Moving Forward
+- create task to issue alter table encrypt against mattermost db once tables are created.
-I am currently working on porting this standalone playbook into a more defined Ansible role with a complete implementation of all the options in the Mattermost `config` file.
-You can check on the status of this project [here.](https://github.com/tjtoml/ansible-role-mattermost)
+- test against ubuntu